liukun-msft/working-docs/servicebus/token-refresh-issue/issue-analysis-summary.md

 Test Conclusion: the expiration time in token is not possible to be set as 0, otherwise it will not pass the authentication.

-It is very weird to got this error, maybe it because multi-thread and the token expiration time couldn't set correctly?
+It is very weird to got this error, maybe it because multi-thread or clock skew and the token expiration time couldn't set correctly?